An Improved Multi-access Coded Caching with Uncoded Placement: introduction

 \subsection{Background and Preliminaries}

 In this section, we formally define the multi-access coded caching problem considered in this work.
-The system model \cite{nihkil2017multiaccess,nikhil2020ratememory}, as shown as in Fig. \ref{model}, consists of a network comprising of a central server storing $N$ files, $W^0,W^1,W^2,\ldots,W^{N-1}$, each of size $1$ unit, $K$ users, $U_0,U_1, \ldots,U_{K-1}$, and $K$ caches such that
+The system model \cite{nihkil2017multiaccess,nikhil2020ratememory}, as illustrated in Fig. \ref{model}, consists of a network comprising of a central server storing $N$ files, $W^0,W^1,W^2,\ldots,W^{N-1}$, each of size $1$ unit, $K$ users, $U_0,U_1, \ldots,U_{K-1}$, and $K$ caches, $C_0,C_1, \ldots,C_{K-1}$, such that